ramannikhil/mini_e-commerce/README.md

         Lastly run this to start the application local server (runs in IEX console)
       - iex -S mix phx.server

+      - to run tests, use
+      - mix test

     ```

  ## Routes